niccoX/ansible-lemp/README.md

 #### Commands:

-Execute a run from specified hosts from the inventory file:
+Execute a run from the specified hosts of the inventory file:

 ```sh
 $ ansible-playbook -i hosts playbook.yml